 - check blood sugar first thing in the morning and 2 hours after at least one meal a day

-- spread out foods between three meals a day with two or three snacks
+- spread food intake across three meals a day with two or three snacks

 - eat a variety of foods

-- eat a reasonable portion (around one cup or less) of starch at every meal
+- eat a reasonable portion (around 1 cup or less) of starch at every meal

-- only drink one cup of milk at a time to avoid blood sugar spikes
+- only drink 1 cup of milk at a time to avoid blood sugar spikes

 - limit fat and cholesterol if consuming a higher-carb diet

-- switch added sugars with whole fruit as a sweetener
+- use whole fruit as a sweetener instead of added sugar

-- keep sodium and salt to a minimum
+- keep sodium and salt intake to a minimum

-- minimize artificial sweeteners, which can negatively impact gut bacteria and insulin sensitivity
+- minimize artificial sweeteners, which can negatively affect gut bacteria and insulin sensitivity

 - keep a food record to monitor carbohydrate intake and blood sugar levels

-Despite what someone's current diet is, there are plenty of healthful alternatives available for people to try.
-Once someone has adjusted to a new diet, they may not even miss the foods they used to eat.
+Regardless of the types of food in a person's current diet, plenty of healthful alternatives are available to try.
+Once a person has adjusted to a new diet, they may not even miss the foods that they used to eat.